Gmagon/src.gmagon.com/source/products/store/easyping/docs.md

 The Ping utility is a system administrator's tool that is used to see if a computer is operating and also to see if network connections are intact.
 Ping uses the Internet Control Message Protocol (ICMP) Echo function which is detailed in RFC 792.
 A small packet is sent through the network to a particular IP address.
 The computer that sent the packet then waits and listens for a return packet.
 If the connections are good and the target computer is up, a good return packet will be received.

-EasyPing is a software utility tha use the Internet Control Message Protocol (ICMP) to determine the availability and responsiveness of network hosts.
+EasyPing is a network utility tha use the Internet Control Message Protocol (ICMP) to determine the availability and responsiveness of network hosts.
 The software is made for Mac users only (**macOS 10.7(64-bit)** or newer is required). users will be released from annoying ads, bundled softwares, plug-ins, even log in and registration.
 By simply enjoying the swift, comfortable operation of EasyPing, you are able to join our community and get our excellent after-sale services.

 <br>
 ### **Installation**: